- Written by: Alexandra Talarico

 Outpatient Treatment Programs

-PHP (partial hospitalization program)
+What is PHP (partial hospitalization program)?

-- 5 days of weekly therapy.
+- 5 days of weekly therapy

-- 4 to 6 hours of treatment sessions per day.
+- 4 to 6 hours of treatment sessions per day

-- Comprehensive emotional and clinical support without the need for an overnight stay.
+- Comprehensive emotional and clinical support without the need for an overnight stay

-- Access to similar therapies found in inpatient rehab.
+- Access to similar therapies found in inpatient rehab

-IOP (intensive outpatient program)
+What is IOP (intensive outpatient program)?

-- 3 to 5 days of weekly programming.
+- 3 to 5 days of weekly programming

-- 3 to 4 hours of treatments per day.
+- 3 hours of treatments per day

-- Individual counseling and group therapy.
+- Individual counseling and group therapy

-- Coping techniques and relapse prevention strategies.
+- Coping techniques and relapse prevention strategies

 Traditional outpatient programs offer a basic level of support that includes:

-- 1 to 3 weekly sessions.
+- 1 to 3 weekly sessions

-- Sessions last 1 to 2 hours.
+- Sessions last 1 to 2 hours

-- Group counseling or Individual therapy.
+- Group counseling or individual therapy

-- Ongoing monitoring to encourage abstinence from drugs and alcohol.
+- Ongoing monitoring to encourage abstinence from drugs and alcohol

-- Remote access to support and therapy.
+- Remote access to support and therapy

-- Schedules to fit your existing commitments.
+- Schedules to fit your existing commitments

-- Improved access for anyone with transportation issues.
+- Improved access for anyone with transportation issues

-- Similar outcomes to face-to-face treatment for many people.
+- Similar outcomes to face-to-face treatment for many people

 Is a Full Continuum of Care Necessary?